john-science/mazelib/README.md

 ###### The Algorithm

 1. Randomly choose a starting cell.
-2. Perform a random walk from the current cell, carving passages to unvisited neighbors, until the current cell has no unvisited neighbors.
+2. Perform a random walk from the current cel, carving passages to unvisited neighbors, until the current cell has no unvisited neighbors.
-3. Randomly select a new grid cell, if it has been visited, walk from it.
+3. Select a new grid cell; if it has been visited, walk from it.
 4. Repeat steps 2 and 3 a sufficient number of times that there the probability of a cell not being visited is extremely small.

 ###### Notes